You are currently viewing Nutrition for Construction Workers: What to Eat for Energy on the job

 Whether you’re a construction worker, tradie, or in any physically demanding work, the right food choices can make a huge difference in your energy levels and overall health.

-I’ve worked with plenty of tradies who grab junk food, energy drinks, and whatever’s quick, they then spend the rest of the day complaining about how wrecked they feel.
+I’ve worked with plenty of tradies who grab junk food, energy drinks, and whatever’s quick, then spend the rest of the day complaining about how wrecked they feel.

 What you eat directly affects your energy, focus, and recovery.